-1. Provider name

-Enter the name of the provider who provided the service(s).

-2. Provider ID number

-Enter the ID number of the provider who provided the service(s).
+- Provider name: Enter the name of the provider who provided the service. - Provider ID number: Enter the ID number of the provider who provided the service. - Member name: Enter the member's name and ID number.

-3. Member name

-Enter the member's name and ID number.

-4. Contact person

-Enter the name of the person whom Carelon should contact if there are any questions regarding this request.

-5. Telephone number

-Enter the telephone number of the contact person.

-6. Reason for waiver

-Place an "X" on all the line(s) that describe why the waiver is requested.

-7. Provider signature

-A 180-day waiver request cannot be processed without a typed, signed, stamped, or computer-generated signature.
-Carelon will not accept "Signature on file."
+- Contact person: Enter the name of the person whom Carelon should contact if there are any questions regarding this request. - Telephone number: Enter the telephone number of the contact person. - Reason for waiver: Place an "X" on all lines that describe why the waiver is requested. - Provider signature: A 180-day waiver request cannot be processed without a typed, signed, stamped or computer-generated signature.
+Carelon will not accept "Signature on file." - Date: Indicate the date the form was signed.

-8. Date

-Indicate the date that the form was signed.